Michael2109/cobalt/README.md

 To contribute to the Cobalt project, please send us a pull request from your fork of this repository!
 The project is in the alpha stages please get in contact to discuss any large changes and/or features you think would be interesting to include!

-#### Setting up
-1. Using CMD/terminal navigate to the `cobalt/compiler` directory
-2. Run `stack build`
-3. Run `stack exec compiler-exe` to execute the compiler.
-4. Run `stack test` to execute all tests.

 # Example Code
 ```
 class ClassName